kbarry91/nfa-string-matcher/README.md

 ## Research

-Quick  paragraph abot how I researched the problem see [References used for research](##acknowledgments-&-references)
+Quick  paragraph abot how I researched the problem. see [References used for research](##acknowledgments-&-references)

 ## Authors